3mhurley/NYTimes-Search/README.md

 ### Back-End Team

-* Do preliminary research on the [API](http://developer.nytimes.com/article_search_v2.json).
+* Do preliminary research on the [API](http://developer.nytimes.com/article_search_v2.json). x

-* Register for an API Key.
+* Register for an API Key. x

 * Understand what format the URL should look like to make an Article Call.
-(Hint: Use the API Console!!)
+(Hint: Use the API Console!!) x

-* Experiment with console logging various fields.
+* Experiment with console logging various fields. x

 ## New York Times Article Search - Phase 02